 Each public function was a responsibility shared by two or more people (this solution is still present in Switzerland, where the president is a member of the Federal Council).

 The consuls were the most important officials in the state.
 One of them was a patrician, the other was a commoner, and together they exercised civilian and military governance.
-They presided over senate proceedings, were responsible for proper execution of the decisions of the people and led the republic into war.
+They presided over senate proceedings, were responsible for the proper execution of the decisions of the people, and led the republic into war.
 All matters that were vital to the functioning of Rome eventually found their way onto their desks.

 They were assisted by quaestors, who were in charge of the state’s treasury and also performed the role of investigative judges.
-The scope of their authority was enviable, especially for people like the policemen from TV’s True Detective, who, in their pursuit of the archetype of evil through the swamps of Louisiana, were often hindered by American bureaucracy.
+The scope of their authority was enviable, especially for people like the policemen from TV’s True Detective, who, in their pursuit of the brand archetype of evil through the swamps of Louisiana, were often hindered by American bureaucracy.

-The position of censor was especially interesting in terms of associated competences.
+The position of censor was especially interesting in terms of associated competencies.
 This function was a bit different than what we’ve come to associate with the name today.
 The main duties of a censor were managing the list of citizens and submitting candidates for the senate.
 In a broad sense, a censor would also oversee morality.
 This position was a socio-political tool that could be compared to a safety valve, used when democratic procedures impeded political action.
 After receiving a censor’s reproach, a citizen lost his political rights and more importantly, the ability to influence the authority they were under.
 One could not appeal such a measure.

 The consuls and praetors had the right to initiate senate proceedings (and were given a lifetime position in the senate after finishing their one-year terms).
 The projects and rulings of the senate weren’t binding for them formally speaking, although they had to bear in mind that they were the opinions of 900 of their professional colleagues who used to hold the same office.

-When proclaiming war, a consul had to take into account a monthly delay, needed to physically transport this information from point A to point B. It impeded the execution of such a decision and additionally made changing it problematic.
+When proclaiming war, a consul had to take into account the monthly delay, needed to physically transport this information from point A to point B. It impeded the execution of such a decision and additionally made changing it problematic.
 New prices of resources were carried by sea along with the passengers, information on natural disasters was spread as they occurred, and one could make predictions related only to what was visible up to the line of the horizon.

 It is not difficult to imagine the consequences of such a state of affairs on a macro scale, characteristic of states and complex organizational structures.
 Time went slower, or to put things differently – events required much more time to actually occur.